laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 Basically `lib1` has been written without any tests.
 We can fix this by adding a test to `lib1` or by telling laoban to not run tests on `lib1`.
 We'll do the latter.
 We can do this by editing the `package.details.json` file for `lib1` and changing the `test` property to `false`.
 We can then run `laoban test` again.
-This time we see
+This time we see no errors

 ```
                    compile test
-C:\git\laobantraining\convertexistingproject/modules/lib1               false
+modules/lib1               false
-C:\git\laobantraining\convertexistingproject/modules/lib2       true    true
+modules/lib2       true    true
-C:\git\laobantraining\convertexistingproject/modules/lib3       true    true
+modules/lib3       true    true
-C:\git\laobantraining\convertexistingproject/modules/main       true    true
+modules/main       true    true
 exit code 1
 ```

 What!
 What's going on?
 We've told laoban not to run tests on `lib1` but it still says that `lib1` has failed tests.
-The answer is that the status shows `the last time tests were run` and we no longer run tests in `lib1`.
+The answer is that the status shows _the last time tests were run_ and we no longer run tests in `lib1`.
 We can fix this by running `laoban clean` and then `laoban test` again.
 This time we see

 ```
                    test
-C:\git\convertexistingproject/modules/lib2       true
+modules/lib2       true
-C:\git\convertexistingproject/modules/lib3       true
+modules/lib3       true
-C:\git\convertexistingproject/modules/main       true
+modules/main       true
 ```

 As you can see the `laoban status` command gives us a nice view of the 'state' of our project.
 It can be used in the